 Soup and grilled cheese is one of my favorite comfort food combinations that can be customized to easily please the whole family.
-Today I’m sharing a recipe for French Onion Soup with Mushroom Grilled Cheese, because there’s nothing better than cheese on top of cheese!
+Today I’m sharing a recipe for French Onion Soup with Mushroom Grilled Cheese because there’s nothing better than cheese on top of cheese!
 I chose to use Fontina cheese for both the soup and the grilled cheese.
-But, like I said, you can customize to your taste easily by changing up the type of cheese to use.
+But, as I said, you can customize to your taste easily by changing up the type of cheese to use.
 And if the kids don’t like mushroom, then hey more for you.

 Mushroom Grilled Cheese and French Onion Soup Recipe Tips